MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-eudb.md

 - M365-collaboration
 - SPMigration
 search.appverid: MET150
-description: Learn about the changes to Migration Manager for the European Union and how data is processed.
+description: Learn about the changes to Migration Manager for the European Union DAta Boundary.
 ---

 # Migration Manager and the European Union Data Boundary (EUDB)